mening12001/Nebula/README.md

 on the server, and the other part on the client.
 Therefore, I had this idea, with a more general scope.
 It was approximately functional.
 This is a reimplementation, supporting also Remote Lambdas(at that time, lambda wasn't supported in java).

-The project consists in to seperate modules: Nebula-Master and Nebula-Slave.
+The project consists in two seperate modules: Nebula-Master and Nebula-Slave.

 # Nebula-Slave
 Nebula-Slave is actually a server, that once started, runs indefinitely; constantly waiting to receive a Computation, one after the other.